ndrakos/blog/_posts/2020-02-13-Adding_Scatter.md

 ---

 While basic subhalo abundance matching (SHAM) has no free parameters, it is common to introduce scatter in the stellar mass--halo mass (SM--HM) relation.
-For now I am setting a constant scatter of $$\sigma(M_* \mid M) \approx  0.2$$ dex, which is common in in the literature.
+For now I am setting a constant scatter of $$\sigma(M_* \mid v_{\rm peak}) \approx  0.2$$ dex, which is common in in the literature.
 While there is some evidence that this scatter does not depend on halo mass (e.g. <a href="https://ui.adsabs.harvard.edu/abs/2009ApJ...693..830Y/abstract">Yang et al 2009</a> + more recent references), it is not well constrained observationally for low mass halos.
 New constraints on the scatter at low masses can be found in <a href="https://ui.adsabs.harvard.edu/abs/2019arXiv191003605C/abstract">Campbell et al. 2019</a>, and their summary plot on SM--HM scatter is is shown below:

 <img src="{{ site.baseurl }}/assets/plots/Cao2019.png">

 ## Method 1: Deconvolution

-If including scatter, the stellar mass function (SMF) used in SHAM should be the \emph{intrinsic} SMF, $$\phi_{\rm int}$$, not the observed SMF, $$\phi_{\rm obs}$$.
+If including scatter, the stellar mass function (SMF) used in SHAM should be the *intrinsic* SMF, $$\phi_{\rm int}$$, not the observed SMF, $$\phi_{\rm obs}$$.

 It is common to use the deconvolution method based on <a href="https://ui.adsabs.harvard.edu/abs/2010ApJ...717..379B/abstract">Behroozi et al. 2010</a> to determine the intrinsic SMF.
 As described in <a href="https://ui.adsabs.harvard.edu/abs/2013ApJ...771...30R">Reddick et al. 2013</a>, this method can be described as follows: